kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 ## Introduction:

-This week we started on Friday to Print a becnhmarking model.
+This week we started on Friday to Print a benchmark model.

 ![FDM Benchmark 3D model.](../../images/week06/benchmark_5.jpg)